 How basic is Level 1?
 Answer: It is beyond foundation level so not necessarily very novice at all.

-You can work quite quickly through Level 1 if you have the available time for studying.
+You can work quite quickly through all modules if you have the available time for studying.

 Preparation for Entry

 - Recommended age 16 – this is not mandatory

 - If enrolling someone else – note last few paragraphs of this page.